amyhupe/amyhupe.co.uk/src/index.md

 sub: I'm Amy.
 I'm a content designer and design systems expert, making the case for simplicity and inclusion in the face of complexity.
 ---

-Right now, I'm product managing the design system at [Babylon Health](https://www.babylonhealth.com/).
+Right now, I'm working as product owner for the design system at [BT](https://www.bt.com/broadband/deals?s_cid=con_ppc_maxus_vidZ60_T1&vendorid=Z60&ds_rl=1000720&ds_rl=1276299&ds_rl=1276299&gclid=CjwKCAjwjLD4BRAiEiwAg5NBFrjq0XCXNtJ3XyMsXWY4SKSQhRhBAIKRbfG1_ZsBxhGvWYcSOG78ehoC_q4QAvD_BwE&gclsrc=aw.ds).

-Before that, I spent 3 years working at the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) on the [GOV.‌UK Design System](https://design-system.service.gov.uk/).
+Before that, I was product managing the design system at [Babylon Health](https://www.babylonhealth.com/) and before _that_, I spent 3 years at the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) as content lead for the [GOV.‌UK Design System](https://design-system.service.gov.uk/).

-And prior to GDS, I worked at [Which?](https://www.which.co.uk/) writing about everything from compost to conveyancing.
+Prior to GDS, I worked at [Which?](https://www.which.co.uk/) writing about everything from compost to conveyancing.

 I care about making services accessible and inclusive, starting with the basics – the words we use to talk about them.